 You may cut-and-paste the below MLA and APA citation examples:

 Tobin, Declan.
 (2017).
-Facts about reformation of religion in America.
+Kids Facts about American Religious Reform in The 1800's.
 American History for Kids.
 Retrieved from http://www.americanhistoryforkids.com/the-reform-of-religion/